-Our study aims to assess the impact of climate change risk on human security of households in selected districts of Punjab, Pakistan namely, Rawalpindi, Lahore, Bahawalpur and Sialkot.
-We further, aim to ascertain if female labor force participation in the household leads to increase in household's ability to withstand climate change risk to its human security.
-By incorporating people's perception of climate change, the study is based on the data collected from 1000 households of the four districts of Punjab with an equal representation of rural and urban areas.
-Regression analysis shows climate change as a major security risk and consistently yields deteriorating effect on human security.
-While incorporating female labor force participation in the model, results show a positive impact of female labor force participation on human security.
-Further, the interaction term between climate change risk index and female labor force participation depicts varying but insightful outcomes for human security and its constituents i.e. health, food and economic security.
-Our data depicts that only 328 out of 1007 households had female earners while the average proportion of female earners was about 16% in the households, which may account for the possibility of a few statistically insignificant coefficient.
-Though consistently positive sign of the coefficient makes a strong case for female labor force participation in enhancing human security of households via tackling climate change risk effectively.
-These results highlight the need for removal of barriers to female labor force participation at the household level to enable them to play their profound role in combating climate change risk and its repercussions for human security.
+Our study aims to assess the impact of climate change risk on human security of households in selected districts of Punjab, Pakistan, namely, Rawalpindi, Lahore, Bahawalpur, and Sialkot.
+We further aim to determine whether female labor force participation in the household leads to an increase in the household's ability to withstand climate change risks to its human security.
+By incorporating people's perception of climate change, the study is based on data collected from 1,000 households across the four districts of Punjab, with an equal representation of rural and urban areas.
+Regression analysis indicates that climate change poses a significant security risk and consistently reveals a deteriorating impact on human security.
+When incorporating female labor force participation into the model, the results show a positive impact of female labor force participation on human security.
+Furthermore, the interaction term between the climate change risk index and female labor force participation reveals varying yet insightful outcomes for human security and its constituent elements, namely health, food, and economic security.
+Our data indicate that only 328 out of 1007 households had female earners, while the average proportion of female earners in the households was approximately 16%, which may account for the possibility of a few statistically insignificant coefficients.
+Although a consistently positive coefficient is a strong indicator of the impact of female labor force participation on enhancing the human security of households by effectively tackling climate change risk, These results highlight the need for the removal of barriers to female labor force participation at the household level to enable them to play their profound role in combating climate change risk and its repercussions for human security.